Areso/cloud-provider-game/README.md

-# cloud-provider-game
+# Cloud Provider tycoon
-Small incremental game about creating your own cloud provider
+Is a small incremental game about creating your own cloud provider